aslamkam/JacksonIssues/TestCase/README.txt

 In Jackson version 2.9.8, the exception's location is behind one line of the actual location.

-This is shown in response-Jackson-223.json and response-Jackson-298.json
+This is shown in response-Jackson-223.json and response-Jackson-298.json where the line numbers are 4 and 3 respectively.